-We also encourage others who are looking for great health education resources, information, and a community to support them through their personal health journey.
-Wherever we may be on that road now, we believe the God’s desire is to bring us to a better place.
+We also encourage others who are looking for high quality health education resources, information, and a community to support them through their personal health journey.
+Wherever we may be on that road now, we believe that God’s desire is to give us life “more abundantly” (John 10:10).
 And He desires us to get there together with Him and with each other.

 Christ feels the woes of every sufferer…And He is just as willing to heal the sick now as when He was personally on earth.
 Christ’s servants are His representatives, the channels for His working.
 He desires through them to exercise His healing power.